Understanding the difference in the “Authority” levels of a SLED Security Officer is the whole difference.

 Remember, this ONLY APPLIES to the property you are paid to protect.

 - SLED Certified Armed.
 He is Armed and has full authority of your property and can do everything that the local Police Department can do.
 He can carry OC Pepper Spray, Tasers as well.
+However, he must be in an Officer Uniform and cannot be undercover or plain clothes.

 - SLED Certified Unarmed with Authority.
 He is Un-armed and has full authority of your property and can do everything that the local Police Department can do…BUT, not being Armed, this is risky.
 He can carry OC Pepper Spray, Tasers as well.
 If you are expecting a Security Officer to be Un-Armed but are asking him to lay down some after hour rules, remove people from your site, direct people to leave an area…..then the Officer should have a way to protect himself with “Less than lethal” options such as Pepper Spray and / or a Taser.